 Always have a fresh supply of wood glue, wood filler, and caulk.
 I actually look for ways to glue pieces together, rather than use screws.
 And, for cracks, gaps, and miscuts?
 Wood filler will be your BFF.
 Just drive it into the area with your fingers (don’t be stingy), let it dry, give it a light sanding, and poof.
 Gap gone.
 In contrast, caulk cannot be sanded so I use it sparingly and only in the joints.

 With these tips for beginning builders, you’re good to go.
 Just remember to keep building simple and make it fun.
+If you’re working on a construction site and happen to have an accident, contact Nehora Law Firm for legal help and advice.

 Until next time,